 "The most valuable feature of this course was the hands-on learning that accompanied every topic presented in class.
 It was a new way of thinking that forced me to be okay with failure and learn from the things that didn't work.
 This class was especially fascinating because it was so applicable to the world around us.
 For the first time in my academic career, I was able to apply what I learned in the classroom in ways that directly influenced others."

-ENGR125: Making a Difference through Engineering - Fieldwork will be a Wintersession trip to Nicaragua in January '16.
-Students must have taken EXTD120 in the Spring or Fall of 2015 to take part in the trip.
+ENGR125: Making a Difference through Engineering - Fieldwork a Wintersession trip to Nicaragua held in January '16 (and generally even years starting Jan '14).

 ENGR160: Fundamentals of Engineering introduces some of the big ideas of engineering through project-based learning.
 Students learn about the engineering design process, modeling, feedback and control, and core tools of engineering such as laser cutting and SolidWorks.
 Students require PHYS107 or the equivalent in order to take this class, which will help to prepare students interested in taking additional engineering classes at Olin College or MIT.